AndresPMD/FSL_CLIP/README.md

-# FSL_CLIP
+# Few Shot Learning with CLIP
-FSL using CLIP as visual feature extractor
+Few Shot Learning using CLIP as visual feature extractor